bbaral09/mytestrepo/README.md

 ## Assumptions

-1. There will be an existing network spanning accoross multiple accounts
+1. There will be an existing network spanning accross multiple accounts

-2. Managemt VPC, APP VPC and the Cisco VPC will pre-exist
+2. Management VPC, APP VPC and the Cisco VPC will pre-exist

 3. Bastion hosts will pre-exist